repeaterjs/repeater/docs/05_error_handling.md

 })();
 ```

-The promise returned from `push` has special behavior where, if it is “floating,” i.e. it is not awaited and the `then/catch` methods are not called, the `throw` method will rethrow the error passed in.
+The promise returned from `push` has special behavior where if it is “floating,” i.e. it is not awaited and the `then/catch` methods are not called, the `throw` method will rethrow the error passed in.
 This makes it safe to ignore the promise returned from `push`.
-However, if you await or otherwise use the `push` promise, it becomes your responsiblity to handle errors and propagate the error by calling `stop` with the error or rethrowing the error from the `executor`.
+However, if you await or otherwise use the `push` promise, it becomes your responsiblity to handle and propagate errors passed in via `throw`.

-*Note: The `throw` method will also immediately rethrow its error if the repeater has not been started, the repeater has stopped, or the repeater has a non-empty buffer, because in each of these cases, there is no `push` call whose return value can be caught.*
+*Note: The `throw` method will also immediately rethrow its error if the repeater has not been started, the repeater has stopped, or the repeater has a non-empty buffer, because in each of these cases, there is no corresponding `push` call which can reject with the error.*